alexitaylor/angular-graphql-nestjs-postgres-starter-kit/README.md

 # Angular 7 + GraphQL + NestJS + Postgres Starter Kit

-A full-stack starter kit with Angular 7, GraphQL, Apollo, NestJS and Postgres
+A full-stack starter kit with Angular 7, GraphQL, Apollo, NestJS and Postgres.

+Starting a new web app can be hard.
+Choosing the right technologies, architecting the foundation and developing the core of an application can take a lot of time.
+Setting up a back-end and front-end requires a substantial amount of work.
+Furthermore, if you don't do things correctly, it can create technical debt, painless refactoring, and maintenance hell.
+We take care of all the tedious, mundane setup process for you.

+This project provides you with a kick start to your project by providing a scalable, modular web app with features like sign up and log in, user management, easy database configuration and more.
+We carefully curated cutting-edge technologies for a full-stack application.
+View the full list of features below.

+Happy Coding :)

 ## Features